Carbon Insetting vs Carbon Offsetting: What You Need to Know

-In short, insetting is about harmonizing companies with nature from within.
+In short, insetting is about harmonizing companies with nature.

-First thing’s first.
-A company should evaluate its own supply chain and identify major problem areas in terms of GHG emissions.
+To begin with, a company should evaluate its own supply chain to identify major problem areas in terms of GHG emissions.
 Unsurprisingly, the main hotspot is often their source of energy.
-As such, investing in renewable energy technologies such as solar or wind would be a good starting point.
+As such, investing in renewable energy technologies such as solar or wind may be a good starting point.

 What other specific actions can companies take?
 It often depends on what they do or produce.

 For example, a clothing company may commit to reducing or completely eliminating use of coal-generated heat or energy.
 They may incorporate circular processes such as recycling fabrics and reducing waste, and even reducing air travel by team members to minimize their travel emissions footprint.

 A food company may set a goal for tree planting and work with farmers to build a reforestation plan.

 Now here is the most interesting part for those of us working in agriculture, technology, and innovation.
 When we break it down, the actual practices of carbon insetting don’t sound too far off from the practices of regenerative agriculture.
 Furthermore, it sounds a lot like the traditional knowledge and land management practices of many Indigenous cultures, as many of these focus on the same work of harmonizing with natural processes.

 Even better?
 We happen to know a lot of producers who are either Regenerative Organic Certified, on their way to becoming certified, or at least incorporating many of these insetting practices into their work by design.
 From farmers to clothing brands to skin care—we are connected with a number of inspiring producers around the world who are already doing this work.
 And since you’re here, you are connected with them too.